jakobnissen/LibDeflate.jl/README.md

 This package provides simple functionality for working with raw DEFLATE payloads, zlib and gzip data.
 It is intended for internal use by other packages, not to be used directly by users.
 Hence, its interface is somewhat small.

 ### Interface
 Many functions have a  "safe" and an "unsafe" variant.
-The unsafe works with pointers, the safe with ordinary Julia objects.
+The unsafe works with pointers, the safe attempts to convert Julia objects to `ReadableMemory` or `WriteableMemory`, which are simply structs containing pointers.
 When possible, use the safe variants as the overhead is rather small.

 For more details on these functions, read their docstrings which define their API.